This is a collaborative post.

 Now, of course, everyone wants to have privacy, and it’s understandable that your home shouldn’t be a revolving door of guests.
 However, there’s much to be said for having a generally open policy, and allowing family members and friends of your children to visit.
 For starters, it’ll mean that there’s more love in your home, which is always good!
 And second, it’ll keep the family dynamic going for more years.
 There’ll come the point when your children want to spend time with their friends — and they’re going to do it in your house or somewhere else.
 Allowing friends to visit will keep the youthful atmosphere in the house for longer (plus you’ll be able to keep your eye on the kids, too!).

 Finally, take steps to ensure that everyone has what they need to be happy and fulfilled.
+Sometimes it’s good to write every cheerful and bad experience in Memoir prompts.
 If everyone in the family is in a good place, then it’s more likely that there’ll be good vibes in the household!